tc39/ecma262/strawman-Array.prototype.last.md

-# Array.prototype.last
+# Array.prototype.lastIndex
 A proposal for an ECMAScript native property

 Code
 ---

     //sample code
-    Object.defineProperty(Array.prototype, 'last', {
+    Object.defineProperty(Array.prototype, 'lastIndex', {
         configurable: true,
         get         : function () {
             if (this === null || typeof this.length !== "number") {
-                //verify if reference is still an array throw new TypeError;
+                //It must verify that the reference is still an array. throw new TypeError;
             }
             if (this.length < 0 || this.length > 2147483647) {
-                //checking for inclusive range of 0 to 2^31
+                //It must check for an inclusive range of 0 to 2^31.
-                //2^31 is the 2gb numeric threshold
+                //2^31 is the 2gb numeric threshold.
                 throw new RangeError;
             }
             if (this.length === 0) {
-                //undefined would be returned anyways, but this condition
+                //Protects against the case of assigning to a negative index.
+                //arr[arr.length - 1] = "a" would assign "a" to arr[-1] if
+                //arr.length is 0.
-                //specifies such as intentional behavior and not an oversight return undefined;
+                return undefined;
             }
             return this[this.length - 1];
+        },
+        set         : function (value) {
+            if (this === null || typeof this.length !== "number") {
+                //It must verify that the reference is still an array. throw new TypeError;
+            }
+            if (this.length < 1 || this.length > 2147483647) {
+                //It must check for an inclusive range of 0 to 2^31.
+                //2^31 is the 2gb numeric threshold.
+                throw new RangeError;
+            }
+            //allow assignment via lastIndex property
+            this[this.length = value];
         }
     });